-April 19, 2021
+April 4, 2022

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 13, 2021
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 12, 2022

-The Annual Meeting of the Stockholders of SMC SLEX INC. will be held on May 13, 2021 (Thursday) at 2:00 p.m. which will be presided by the Chairman at the principal office of the Corporation.
-Stockholders are requested to attend through online videoconferencing, details for which shall be sent by the Assistant Corporate Secretary to the Stockholders prior to the meeting.
+The Annual Meeting of the Stockholders of SMC SLEX INC. will be held on May 12, 2021 (Thursday) at 2:00 p.m. which will be presided by the Chairman at the principal office of the Corporation.
+Stockholders are requested to attend through online videoconferencing through the Zoom meeting link and details below.